Introduction to quantum groups: 2b. Axioms, theory

+All this is quite subtle, and there are countless comments to be made here.
+Generally speaking, we will defer these comments for a bit later, once we'll know at least the basic examples, and also some basic theory.
+As some quick comments, however:

+(1) In the above definition $A\otimes A$ can be any topological tensor product of $A$ with itself, meaning $C^*$-algebraic completion of the usual algebraic tensor product, and with the choice of the exact $\otimes$ operation being irrelevant, because we will divide later the class of Woronowicz algebras by a certain equivalence relation, making the choice of $\otimes$ to be irrelevant.
+In short, good news, no troubles with $\otimes$, and more on this later.

-In this definition $A\otimes A$ is the universal $C^*$-algebraic completion of the usual algebraic tensor product of $A$ with itself, and $A^{opp}$ is the opposite $C^*$-algebra, with multiplication $a\cdot b=ba$.
-The above morphisms $\Delta,\varepsilon,S$ are called comultiplication, counit and antipode.
+(2) Generally speaking, the above definition is motivated by Fact 2.7, and a bit of Gelfand duality thinking, and we will see details in a moment, in the proof of Proposition 2.9 below.
+The morphisms $\Delta,\varepsilon,S$ are called comultiplication, counit and antipode.
 Observe that if these morphisms exist, they are unique.
 This is analogous to the fact that a closed set of unitary matrices $G\subset U_N$ is either a compact group, or not.